Coke Bottle (song)

-"Coke Bottle" is the debut international single by Indonesian singer Agnez Mo featuring American producer Timbaland and American rapper T.I.
+"Coke Bottle" is the first international single by Indonesian singer Agnez Mo featuring American producer Timbaland and American rapper T.I.
 It was written by her, James "Jim Beanz" Washington, Rommel Cummings, Clifford Harris, Jr., David "Davix Grinehouse" Foreman, Jr., and Dashawn "Happie" White, while Jim Beanz and Davix Grinehouse also served as the producers of the song along with Wizz Dumb and Timbaland.

 Production and release

 "Coke Bottle" was written by Agnez Mo, Brandon Deener, Jocelyn Donald, James "Jim Beanz" Washington, Rommel Cummings, Clifford Harris, Jr., David "Davix Grinehouse" Foreman, Jr., and Dashawn "Happie" White, while Jim Beanz and Davix Grinehouse also served as the producers of the song along with Wizz Dumb and Timbaland.

 Reception

 During the time Mo performed the single, she has drawn attention from media.
 Few critics have named her as "a new, fresh version of Aaliyah with a little taste of an 'emancipated' Ciara" and opined that she "creates a new image of an Asian entertainer".
 The song itself garnered positive review by music critics.
 It gained popular recognition due to its "ready, hot club-banger" sound.
 Described as "self-respect anthem" for every women and also referred as a women's empowerment anthem, although some described it as "overtly sexual".
 Eventually, it stayed in 20 consecutive weeks on Asia Pop 40, became the most searched song in social media and also became one of the most popular song on MTV.
-It managed to be MTV Iggy's Song of the Summer 2014, won over Iggy Azalea's Fancy featuring Charli XCX.
+It managed to be MTV's Song of the Summer 2014, won over Iggy Azalea's Fancy featuring Charli XCX.